EU leaders clinch deal on tougher 2030 climate goal | Headlines

 EU leaders clinch deal on tougher 2030 climate goal

-European Union countries struck a deal on the bloc's new climate target on Friday after haggling through the night at a summit in Brussels, pulling the political trigger on a policy revamp to make every sector greener.
-Leaders from the 27-country bloc agreed to cut their net greenhouse gas emissions at least 55% by 2030, from 1990 levels, upgrading an existing target to cut by 40% this decade.
+European Union countries agreed a new climate change target for the bloc on Friday after haggling through the night in Brussels, pulling the political trigger on a policy revamp to make every sector greener.
+Leaders of the 27 member states agreed to cut their net greenhouse gas emissions by at least 55% from 1990 levels by 2030, substantially toughening an existing 40% target.

-The new target aims to put the EU on track to reach net zero emissions by 2050, a deadline scientists say the world must meet to avert the most catastrophic impacts of climate change.
-"Europe is the leader in the fight against climate change.
-We decided to cut our greenhouse gas emissions ... at least 55% by 2030," European Council President Charles Michel, who chaired the talks, said in a tweet.
+The EU wants to reach "net zero" emissions by 2050, a deadline that scientists say the world must meet to avert the most catastrophic impacts of climate change.
+European Council President Charles Michel, who chaired the talks, called the EU the leader in the fight against climate change, and said the target had been hard-fought, but was "credible".

-"It puts us on a clear path towards climate neutrality in 2050," European Commission President Ursula von der Leyen said of the new target.
-For Brussels, the deal offers a chance to assert its climate leadership on the global stage.
-The EU will present its target at a United Nations virtual summit of world leaders on Saturday.
+European Commission President Ursula von der Leyen said it would put the bloc "on a clear path towards climate neutrality in 2050".
+The EU will present its target at a United Nations global virtual summit on Saturday.

+The EU emissions trading market already seeks to put a price on the carbon emissions that drive climate change.
+The price of permits rose to an all-time high above 31 euros a tonne on Friday, on expectations that the supply of permits would be cut, to force deeper emissions cuts.

+A majority of countries had opposed these demands on grounds that they would pre-empt detailed proposals that the EU's executive Commission will make next year.
+The final deal gives a commitment to address "imbalances" in carbon market funding that could leave poorer countries worse off.
+The leaders agreed to meet again next year to tackle the question of GDP-based emissions targets.

-Those proposals will overhaul the EU carbon market, speed a shift to electric vehicles and aim to mobilise the huge low-carbon investments needed - including a requirement for extra energy sector investments of 350 billion euros ($424 billion) a year this decade.
-The "at least 55%" target is as-good-as-final, but will need approval from the European Parliament, which supports a more ambitious 60% emissions cut.
+The Commission's proposals will speed a shift to electric vehicles and aim to mobilise investments in the huge low-carbon infrastructure that will now be needed - including a requirement for extra energy sector investments of 350 billion euros ($420 billion) a year this decade.
+The "at least 55%" target is as good as final, but will need approval from the European Parliament, which supports a more ambitious 60% cut.

 - READ MORE ON: